Trump Continues To Poke Fun At Jeff Bezos As He Eagerly Awaits Further Details Of His Divorce

 Bezos’ relationship with Sanchez was exposed by none other than a competitor publication.
 The National Enquirer, a tabloid newspaper and known rival of the Washington Post, wrote a telling story about the affair.
 The publication has been accused of buying the rights to negative stories about Trump so that they can not be shared by other media outlooks.
 The National Enquirer claimed to have been following Bezos and Sanchez for months, tracking every secret move they made.

 President Trump is especially critical of the Washington Post, often accusing them of fake news and skewed negative stories against him.
 He accused the publication earlier this week for their reports of chaos in the White House as a result of the partial government shutdown.
-He denied this claims saying that he has plan and all will work out accordingly.
-“I just watched a Fake reporter from the Amazon Washington Post say the White House is “chaotic, there does not seem to be a strategy for this Shutdown.
-There is no plan.”
+He denied this claims saying that he has a plan and all will work out accordingly.

+“I just watched a Fake reporter from the Amazon Washington Post say the White House is ‘chaotic, there does not seem to be a strategy for this Shutdown.
+There is no plan.’
 The Fakes always like talking Chaos, there is NONE.
 In fact, there’s almost nobody in the W.H. but me, and I do have a plan on the Shutdown.
 But to understand that plan you would have to understand the fact that I won the election, and I promised safety and security for the American people,” he wrote.